nyuvis/visual_analytics_course/text_vis_lab/README.md

-# text_vis_lab
+# text_vis_lab & assignment

 ### Background

-We have learned basic text processing method in class, check the material
+We have learned basic text processing method in class, check the  `in_class` folder for code and slides.

-here.

 In this assignment, we are going to use a data set from Vox News, including articles before March, 2017.

 Please download [the Vox article dataset]( `https://data.world/elenadata/vox-articles` ).
-You will get the data file named as `dsjVoxArticles.tsv`.
+You will get a data file named as `dsjVoxArticles.tsv`.

 The text data from this data set are collected from original web pages.
 So there are some html tags .